7 days in Calabria, Italy itinerary: a complete guide

 Together with Charybdis, a tremendous (and dangerous) whirlpool, it was (almost) impossible for Ulysses and his men to cross safely the strait.

-Marina Grande is a beach where you get to see the crystal clear waters in Calabria and the south of Italy.
-Local people and tourists spend their day relaxing and snorkeling for hours here.
+Marina Grande is a beach where you get to see the crystal-clear waters in Calabria and the south of Italy.
+Local people and tourists spend their day relaxing and snorkelling for hours here.

 This is considered one of the best beaches in Calabria, and you should definitely include it in your Calabria itinerary.

-There are many bars and restaurants near the beach where we suggest having for lunch the traditional and tasty swordfish sandwich!
+There are many bars and restaurants near the beach where I suggest having for lunch the traditional and tasty swordfish sandwich!

 calabria beach italy